Advanced-computer-lab-2024/CariGo/README.md

 ### sales report

-this route is used to generate sales reports using the url /review followed by the following :
+this route is used to generate sales reports :
 - **/activity :** a post request to review a activity
 - **/itinerary :** a post request to review a itinerary
 - **/tourGuide :** a post request to review a tourGuide